tperol/ConvNetQuake/README.md

 --output_dir data/noise_OK029/noise_august
 ```

-This generates 10 second long windows with with a 10 second offset between consecutive windows.
+This generates 10 second long windows when there is no event in the catalog.
 Check the flags in the code if you want to change this.
 `-—max_windows` controls the maximum number of windows to generate.
 The `-—plot` and `—-save_mseed` are available.

+Note that in the case we do not account for the travel time because the detection times in Benz et al. 2015 correspond to the detected seismogram signal.

 ### 2.4 Train ConvNetQuake and monitor the accuracy on train and test sets

-To train ConvNetQuake on GPU (see details in the Methods section of the paper):
+To train ConvNetQuake (GPU recommended):

 ```shell
 ./bin/train --dataset data/6_clusters/train --checkpoint_dir output/convnetquake --n_clusters 6
 ```

-In the checkpoints directory, there are checkpoints with saved weights and tensorboard events.
+This outputs checkpoints with saved weights and tensorboard events in `checkpoint_dir`.
 The checkpoints are named after the number of steps done during training.
 For example `model-500` correspond to the weights after 500 steps of training.
-The configuration parameters (batch size, display step etc) can be found and changed in `quakenet/config.py`.
+The configuration parameters (batch size, display step etc) are in `quakenet/config.py`.

 The network architecture is stored in `quakenet/models.py`.

-Note that we also provide the trained model in `models/convnetquake/`.
+Note that we also provide the trained model in `models/convnetquake`.

-During training, there are two things to monitor: the accuracy on the windows of noise and accuracy on windows of events.
-This is not computationally intensive and can be ran on CPUs.
+During training, there are two things to monitor: the accuracy on the noise windows and the accuracy on event windows (CPUs are fine here).
+In both scripts, pass an integer in seconds to `--eval_interval` to set the time between each evaluation.

 ```shell
 ./bin/evaluate --checkpoint_dir output/convnetquake/ConvNetQuake \